-In this section, all the software components described in the Communication Design step are considered for their implementation using the Java programming language.
-Here, it is only presented the implementation of the communication sub-system, which interconnects processing components that implement the actual computation that is to be executed in parallel [16].
+In this section, all the software components described in the communication design section are considered for their implementation using the Java programming language.
+Here, the implementation of the communication sub-system is developed.
+It interconnects processing components that implement the actual computation that is to be executed in parallel [16].
 So, the implementation is presented here for developing the channel as communication and synchronization components.
-Nevertheless, this design and implementation of the whole parallel software system goes beyond the actual purposes of the present paper.
+Nevertheless, describing the entire design and implementation of the whole parallel software system goes beyond the actual purposes of the present paper.